 The CAPA owner will verify or validate the corrective action to ensure that such actions are effective and does not adversely affect the finished product or service levels if process/product changes are required.

-- If the proposed Corrective Actions involve changes to the documents and specifications, then the proposed changes are to be documented, reviewed and approved via the CCR (content change request) record in the Qualcy EQMS system.
+(2) If the proposed Corrective and Preventative Action involve changes to the documents and specifications, then the proposed changes are to be documented, reviewed and approved via the CCR (content change request) record in the Qualcy EQMS system.

 7.0 CAPA Effectiveness Verification

 The CAPA owner will update the effectiveness section of the CAPA Form RF1094 when the effectiveness verification results are available.
 The updated CAPA Form RF1094 will be submitted to the QA Manager for review.
-If the effectiveness verification is accepted, then the CAPA will be considered as closed.
+If the effectiveness verification is accepted, then the Corrective and Preventative Action (CAPA) will be considered as closed.
 If the effectiveness verification is not accepted, the CAPA is reopened.
 A new CAPA will be opened and the old CAPA number will be referenced.

-- After the CAPA is opened, section 7.2, 7.3 and 7.4 shall be followed for the investigation, implementation and effectiveness verification of CAPA records respectively.
+->After the CAPA is opened, section 7.2, 7.3 and 7.4 shall be followed for the investigation, implementation and effectiveness verification of Corrective and Preventative Action (CAPA) records respectively.

 (2) CAPA Process Metrics:

 ->The CAPA process metrics will be collected to measure the timeliness and effectiveness of the CAPA process.

 ->The average age of the Open CAPAs, average time taken to close the CAPAs, number of reopened CAPAs in the previous year.